inho115/Cascading-Menu-System/README.md

 The system loads a file inforamtion based on a preset rule created by using delimiters.<br /><br />
 ## Option One
 ![Capture1](https://user-images.githubusercontent.com/97544886/176254756-2b733c5f-0b6d-48f2-9e0d-af6bc6f21f85.JPG)<br /><br />
+First Option display seven columns including Row number, SKU number, Description of an item, Quantity on Hand (Have), Quantity Needed (Need), Price of an item, and an Expiry Date.
 ## Option Three
 ![option3](https://user-images.githubusercontent.com/97544886/176354618-724bdcb7-837c-4013-8cf2-163f2d8a1e3a.JPG)
 ## Option Four